protesilaos/tempus-themes/README.md

 ### How to use this repo

-The Tempus project consists of a number of specialised repositories for each of the available ports.
+The Tempus themes project consists of a number of specialised repositories for each of the available ports.
 The current repo serves as the main hub, providing the overview of the project, and bundling all existing themes together.

 Each directory herein contains files specific to the application it references.
-For example, the `urxvt` directory includes an `.Xresources` file for each item in the Tempus collection.
+For example, the `urxvt` directory includes an `.Xresources` file for each item in the Tempus themes collection.

 Instructions on how to use these files are documented in the `README.md` which is included in each directory.
 Exceptions are the